Female

 Secretion of female hormones, estrogens and progestationals

-• Conduction of sperms for fecundation and, afterwards, of the embryo to the uterus
+• Conduction of sperms for fecundation and, afterwards,

 • Maintenance of gestation